• the type of personal information we collect and hold;

 11. Disclosures of your Information

-We may also disclose your personally-identifiable information to external parties who provide services to ForexBoat including (but not limited to): our payment processor in order to facilitate transactions; organizations that assist us with fund registry, archival, research, mail and delivery, auditing, recruitment, payroll, superannuation, insurance, management consulting, financial and legal advisory, banking, security and technology services in their capacity as service providers to ForexBoat; where relevant, to prospective employers and recruitment agencies who request verbal or written references in relation to current or former personnel; or if we, or our assets, are acquired by a third party, in which case personal data held on the Web site will be part of the transferred assets.
+We may also disclose your Personal Information to external parties who provide services to ForexBoat including (but not limited to): our payment processor in order to facilitate transactions; organizations that assist us with fund registry, archival, research, mail and delivery, auditing, recruitment, payroll, superannuation, insurance, management consulting, financial and legal advisory, banking, security and technology services in their capacity as service providers to ForexBoat; where relevant, to prospective employers and recruitment agencies who request verbal or written references in relation to current or former personnel; or if we, or our assets, are acquired by a third party, in which case personal data held on the Web site will be part of the transferred assets.

 12. Legal Disclaimer and Disclosures

-In addition to the forgoing disclosures contained in Section 11, we reserve the right to disclose your personally-identifiable information as authorized and required by law and when believe it is necessary to share information in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person; violations of our terms or policies or another agreement into which we have entered with you; emergency situations; assisting government agencies; or as otherwise required by law.
+In addition to the forgoing disclosures contained in Section 11, we reserve the right to disclose your Personal Information as authorized and required by law and when believe it is necessary to share information in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person; violations of our terms or policies or another agreement into which we have entered with you; emergency situations; assisting government agencies; or as otherwise required by law.
 If a disclosure is made pursuant to this Section, we will provide the affected User written notice of the use or disclosure.

 13. Related Bodies Corporate